|Submission Date||May 7, 2013|

 Department of Corporate Social Responsibility

-Institutions earn the maximum 8 points available for this credit when all employees working on campus--both employees of the institution and those of contractors operating on site (e.g. maintenance crews, dining services employees)--receive sustainable compensation.
-Incremental points are available based on the percentage of employees that earn sustainable compensation.
-For example, if 75 percent of employees that work on campus earn sustainable compensation, an institution would earn 6 points (75 percent of the points available for this credit).
+Institutions earn the maximum 3 points for this credit by diverting all of their waste from the landfill or incinerator.
+Incremental points are available based on the percentage of waste that is diverted.
+For example, an institution that diverts 50 percent of its waste would earn 1.5 points (half of the points available for this credit).

 Sampling and Data Standards